A Guide to Expressing Sympathy Professionally

-What to Say, What to Do: When someone in the workplace has experienced the loss of a loved one, reaching out and letting them know how much you care can be a tremendous comfort.
-When it comes to expressions of sympathy, differences in religious beliefs and customs can make it difficult to know the appropriate gesture to make or an appropriate expression.
+When someone in the workplace has experienced the loss of a loved one, reaching out and letting them know that you care can be a tremendous comfort.

-Acceptable Gestures of Sympathy: There are many ways to express your sympathy-sending flowers, attending the services, sending a fruit or gourmet basket, writing a condolence note or card, making a contribution or creating a scholarship in the name of the deceased.
+There are many ways to express your sympathy-sending flowers, attending the funeral or memorial service, sending a fruit or food basket, writing a condolence note or card, making a contribution or creating a scholarship in the name of the deceased.
 Whatever gesture you choose to make, be certain you have the following key information before contacting a local florist or sending a remembrance:

-For Coworkers Sending a Sympathy Gift to the Home: If you are unable to attend the services, it is generally appropriate to send a gesture of sympathy to the surviving family's home.
+If you are unable to attend the services, it is generally appropriate to send a gesture of sympathy to the deceased's family at their home.
 Depending on your relationship, a note or card would be appropriate to extend your sympathy.
-If you work closely together, sending a floral basket arrangement, dish garden or blooming plant is an appropriate gesture.
+If you worked closely with the deceased or the person grieving, sending a floral basket arrangement, dish garden or blooming plant is an appropriate gesture.
 Additional ideas are fruit baskets, food baskets and gourmet baskets.

 Finding the words to express sympathy can be especially difficult when the one grieving is a professional colleague.
 A condolence card allows you to take time to find just the right way to say something appropriate and comforting.Keeping your sentiment brief is a good idea.
 Consider writing something as simple and thoughtful as "I am so sorry for your loss.
 My thoughts are with you and your family" or "Thinking of you in this difficult time."